 Implementing a self-service portal for suppliers is a good idea for many reasons.
 A self-service portal reduces inbound calls and emails regarding receipt and payment status and frees up your staff to dedicate time to high-level, strategic tasks.
 Concerning the master vendor file, a portal allows individual vendors to update their information, which improves accuracy and minimizes issues with missing data.

-By utilizing an accounts payable automation solution, you can create a standardized vendor setup process with internal controls that will ensure your organization’s compliance with regulations and 1099 tax legislation.
+By utilizing an accounts payable automation solution, you can create a standardized vendor setup process with internal controls.
 This means fewer duplicate payments and fewer opportunities to become a victim of fraud.
-You’ll also eliminate IRS B-notices and fines by ensuring business isn’t conducted with companies on federal watch lists.
+You’ll also reduce IRS B-notices and fines by ensuring business isn’t conducted with companies on federal watch lists.

 By automating supplier data management, you can turn your vendor file into an increasingly valuable business asset that you can use to analyze and manage your AP spending and ultimately lead to potential renegotiation with your vendors.